antrea-io/antrea/docs/node-port-local.md

 ## Limitations

-This feature is currently only supported for Nodes running Linux with IPv4 addresses.
+This feature is currently only supported for Nodes running Linux or Windows with IPv4 addresses.
 Only TCP & UDP Service ports are supported (not SCTP).

 ## Integrations with External Load Balancers